puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 {% endaside %}

 {% task 8 %}
-We want Byte to be the owner of the tools directory.
+We want byte to be the owner of the tools directory.
 To do this, type the following commands:

 	chown -R byte:byte /home/byte/tools